dadrus/heimdall/DockerHub-README.md

 ## Container Image

-Heimdall is published as a minimal, multi-platform Linux container image for:
+Heimdall is published as a hardened, minimal, and multi-platform Linux container image for:

 * `linux/amd64`
 * `linux/arm64`
 * `linux/arm/v7`

-The images are **rootless** and **distroless**.
-They contain the Heimdall binary and only the runtime metadata required to execute it as a non-root user.
+Each image contains the Heimdall binary and only the runtime metadata required to execute it as a non-root user.

 Images are available from both Docker Hub and GitHub Container Registry: